 Fluke 323 VS 324 Voltage

-Voltage is another important feature of a clamp multimeter that one has to consider.
+Voltage is another essential feature of a clamp multimeter that one has to consider.
 The clamp multimeters are the electrical test tools perfect for the primary digital multimeter and current sensor.

 The voltage is the force that drives the electric current through the conductor.